Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 ```

 To see the todo set `todo_include_todos = True` in `conf.py` and regenerate docs.
-A master list of todo's will be on bottom of main page, also each document that contains a todo will disply it on its doc page.
+A master list of todo's will be on bottom of main page, also each document that contains a todo will display it on its doc page.

 See Also: [sphinx.ext.todo](https://www.sphinx-doc.org/en/master/usage/extensions/todo.html#module-sphinx.ext.todo)

 ## Comments

 Adding comments to doc is straight forward.
-Use `..` followed by comment on a new intented line.
+Use `..` followed by comment on a new intended line.
 In this example adding a comment for a diagram.

 ```rst